Winter Travel Tips and Information

 The state highway is not a good place to deposit snow from your driveway.
 In fact, it’s against the law to deposit any object onto Oregon highways and highway right of way, including snow.

-Placing driveway snow on the road or shoulder creates a hazard for other highway users and for ODOT’s snowplow operators.
+Placing driveway snow on the road or shoulder creates a hazard for other highway users and for our snowplow operators.
 Chunks of snow and ice form an uneven road surface that can surprise drivers and cause crashes.

 If you shovel snow onto the roadway, you will be asked to clear it away.
-Or ODOT may remove the snow and bill you for the cost of doing so.
+Or we may remove the snow and bill you for the cost of doing so.
 In addition, you may be cited under Oregon law; violations are punishable as a misdemeanor.

 Back to Top

 From Nov.
 1 — April 30 in Oregon, parking in a Sno- Park requires a valid permit displayed on your windshield.
 About 100 Sno-Parks are located throughout the state - in all mountain passes and at most ski, snowmobile and snow-play areas.
 A list of Sno-Parks is available at TripCheck.com under “Travel Center.”